LISA-ITMO/universal-eduplatform/README.md

 ![](./docs/img/Architecture.jpg)

 ## Methods
-A test for mastering the material after a lecture session is to compile tests and pass them.
+To check their mastery of the material after the lecture, students make their own tests.
+Tests of other students are then completed before the next lesson.
 As a result, 2 numerical characteristics are obtained.

 1 numerical characteristic – analyticity.
 Analyticity – the ability to analyze data and information.
 This characteristic is calculated using the student's test scores and the average formula, but outliers are excluded if there are any.